srikanth-kandi/edulab-tms/README.md

         "username": "string",
         "password": "string",
-        "orgName": "string", // Optional, use if you want to create a new organization "existingOrgId": number // Optional, use if you want to join an existing organization }
+        "orgName": "string", // Optional, use if you want to create a new organization "existingOrgId": 0 // Optional, use if you want to join an existing organization }
       ```